 Often one tries to define the secret of the eve growing interest in the “Gregorian Festival of Watou”.
 This interest is, of course, first of all due to the theme itself: “Gregorian chant”.

 Gregorian chant is the most honest form of music one can imagine.
 This chant gives you beneficent rest, even if one does not understand Latin.
 Gregorian chant is universal, fifteen centuries old and still up-to-date in various cultures.
 This is due to the fact that this music speaks to everybody’s heart, be it about joy, love, concern, acquiescence, anxiety, hope or confidence.
-Gregorian chant is the wavelength of the heart, not expressed in frequencies such as FM, MW or LW.
+Gregorian chant is the wavelength of the heart, not expressed in analog or digital frequencies.
 It feeds the hunger for deeper spirituality and inner life.

 Watou on the waves of the musicological revival of gregorian chant

-From a musicological viewpoint gregorian chant is gaining ground.
+From a musicological viewpoint Gregorian chant is gaining ground.
 Most choirs which will be participating are professional or semi-professional ensembles formed at musical institutions.
-Twenty of them are professional ensembles, or are at home in conservatoria and music centers.
+Eighteen of them are professional ensembles, or are at home in conservatoria and music centers.
 This raises the global musical level considerably.
 In 2022 five youth choirs will be participating: Pueri Cantores from Korea, Cantate and Jubilate from Budapest, the Puha Miikaeli Poiste Choir from Estonia and the Antwerp Cathedral Choir.